KirobotDev/Subway-surfer/README.md

 - Playing With KeyUp & KeyDown & keyRight & keyleft

-- For Good Play add ZQSD or QWDS
+- For Good Play add ZQSD or WASD